|« Cluttered and Distracted||Christchurch Earthquake »|

 In the evening I played Werewolf and chatted with some of the presenters, special agents, and fellow attendees.

-accessibility agile ambient attention blogging book «business analysis» cat «christine perfetti» coaching content copyright cycling design english findability flickr geek gmail humour iiba innovation jack «jason santa maria» management «michael koziarski» «michael lopp» «mike brown» mockups «nat torkington» photography politics presentation procrastination resolutions «russell brown» «sheldon cooper» success t-shirt ted «the big bang theory» «think geek» «tom coates» travel twitter typography usability webstock «webstock 2010» zombie
+accessibility agile attention blogging book «business analysis» cat «christine perfetti» content copyright cycling design english flickr forms geek gmail humour iiba innovation jack «jason santa maria» «just tees» light management «michael koziarski» «michael lopp» «mike brown» mockups «nat torkington» photography politics presentation procrastination resolutions «russell brown» «sheldon cooper» success t-shirt ted «the big bang theory» «think geek» «tom coates» travel twitter typography usability webstock «webstock 2010» zombie